Water mouse (False water-rat)

-Conservation status: The water mouse is listed as Vulnerable in Queensland (Nature Conservation Act 1992) and nationally (Environment Protection and Biodiversity Conservation Act 1999) and is ranked as a high priority for conservation under the department's Back on Track species prioritisation framework.
+Conservation status: The water mouse is listed as Vulnerable in Queensland (Nature Conservation Act 1992) and nationally (Environment Protection and Biodiversity Conservation Act 1999).

-The water mouse is a small, native rodent that grows to approximately 10 cm in length.
-The species has a characteristic hunched body shape, small eyes, a broad snout and small rounded ears.
-The fur is very silky and water-resistant, and in juveniles it is a slate-grey colour above and pure white underneath.
-As animals age, the dorsal (back or top side) fur changes to a grey-brown colour and may be spotted with white flecks.
-The tail is sparsely haired and lacks the white-tip found in the more common water rat Hydromys chrysogaster.
-Juvenile water mice may be confused with house mice Mus musculus.
+The water mouse is a small, native rodent with a combined head and body length of around 12 cm and a tail length of about 10 cm.
+The species has small eyes, a broad snout and small rounded ears.
+The fur is very silky and water-resistant.
+In juveniles, it is a slate-grey colour above and pure white underneath, but as animals age, the dorsal (back or top side) fur changes to a grey-brown colour and may develop indistinct white flecking.
+The tail is sparsely haired and lacks the white tip found in the more common and much larger water rat Hydromys chrysogaster.
+Juvenile water mice may be confused with the introduced house mice Mus musculus.

 Habitat and distribution

-The water mouse typically occurs in coastal saltmarsh, mangroves and adjacent freshwater wetland habitats in Australia and in coastal wetland areas of Papua New Guinea.
-In Australia, the species distribution encompasses coastal areas of central and south-east Queensland from Proserpine south to the Queensland/New South Wales border.
-The species is also known from the mainland and nearshore islands of the Northern Territory.
+The water mouse typically occurs in coastal saltmarsh, mangroves and adjacent freshwater wetland habitats in eastern and northern Australia.
+It has also been recorded in association with melaleuca wetlands near the Bensbach River of Papua New Guinea.
+In Australia, the distribution of this species encompasses coastal areas of mid-east and south-east Queensland, from Proserpine, south to near the border between Queensland and New South Wales.
+In the Northern Territory, it is also known from the mainland and Melville Island.

 Life history and behaviour

-The water mouse is a ground-dwelling, nocturnal rodent.
-Constructed nesting mounds and natural or artificial hollows located close to or above the high tide mark, are used for shelter during the day and between tidal cycles.
+The water mouse is mainly terrestrial and nocturnal.
+Where it occupies tidal habitats, constructed nest mounds and natural or artificial hollows located close to or above the high tide mark are used for shelter during the day and between tidal cycles.
+Given the size of the occupants, mud nest mounds may be surprisingly large, standing up to 60 cm above the surrounding substrate.
 Artificial structures may also be used for shelter when no other suitable sites exist.

 Little is known of the reproductive biology of this species, although it is thought to breed throughout the year.
 Studies suggest that animals of mixed age and gender may share a nesting mound, although only one sexually active male is usually present.
-The nest may also be used over a number of years by successive generations.
+The nest mound may be used and maintained over a number of years by successive generations.

-The water mouse utilises exposed mangrove substrates and intertidal saltmarsh habitats for foraging, following the outgoing tide and foraging until advancing water covers these habitats.
-The species diet consists of a number of invertebrates including several crab species, small mud lobsters, marine shellfish and snails.
-They deposit the remains of their meal in small middens.
-The estimated home range used for foraging is 0.8 ha for males and 0.6 ha for females.
+The water mouse utilises exposed mangrove substrates and intertidal saltmarsh habitats for foraging, following the outgoing tide until advancing water forces a retreat to shelter.
+Its diet consists of various invertebrates, including several crab species, small mud lobsters, marine bivalves and snails and a marine polyclad flatworm.
+Inedible remains of meals, such as crab carapaces, may be deposited in small middens.
+Estimated home ranges are 0.8 ha for males and 0.6 ha for females.

-In the past 30 years, local population reductions and disappearances have been recorded in Queensland and the Northern Territory.
-The water mouse is mostly threatened by habitat loss, fragmentation and degradation.
-This has resulted from urban development, sand mining, land reclamation, swamp drainage, feral animals, recreational vehicles, discharge of polluted waters and chemical pollution (runoff from agricultural and urban lands, exposure of acid sulphate soils and off-shore pollution events).
-These degrading processes reduce potential feeding resources and nesting opportunities, promote weed invasion and increase predation by feral animals (foxes, pigs and cats).
+Over the past 30 years, local population reductions and disappearances have been recorded in Queensland and the Northern Territory.
+The water mouse is primarily threatened by the loss, fragmentation and degradation of habitat.
+This has resulted from urban development, sand mining, land reclamation, swamp drainage, trampling of substrate and grazing by cattle, damage from recreational vehicles, discharge of polluted waters and chemical pollution (runoff from agricultural and urban lands, exposure of acid sulphate soils and off-shore pollution events such as oil spills).
+Compounding these impacts are the predation pressures exerted by feral animals, most importantly red foxes and pigs.
+Habitat fragmentation and degradation reduce potential feeding resources and nesting opportunities, promote weed invasion and increase opportunities for incursion by feral or introduced animals.